aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 ## Allow Spacing Between Cells

 MS Word does not add any additional space between the cells in a table by default.
 You can find this option in the table's properties in MS Word.
 You can get or set "Allow spacing between cells" option using the Table.AllowCellSpacing property.
-The following code example demonstrates how to set space between cells.
+The following code example shows how to set space between cells.

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-tables-ApplyFormatting-ApplyFormattingOnTheTableLevel-AllowCellSpacing.java" >}}